 Vinden offers pick-up and drop-off for everything you may need to store - regardless of size.
 Everything you keep at Vinden is photographed and added to their app so you get a clear overview of your storage.
 You order your items at any time again.
 They also offer moving assistance if you need it.

-Right now, as a customer with us, you get a 20% discount at Vinden.
+Right now, as a customer with us, you get 20% off at Vinden.

 Unlike traditional storage solutions, Vinden only charges for the volume you actually use.
 For example, a moving box costs only SEK 19 / month, or a 2-seat sofa for about SEK 220 / month.
 If you realize that you no longer need to store something but do not want it back, they will also help you sell, recycle or donate your items directly from the warehouse.

-Use QASA as a discount code for your first pickup to get a 20% discount at Vinden.
+Use the code QASA for your first pickup to get 20% off at Vinden.